1981 VFL grand final: Match summary

 Captained by Mike Fitzpatrick, Carlton scored the last six goals of the game to emerge victorious.
 At one stage late in the third quarter Collingwood led by 21 points after a burst of five unanswered goals, before Carlton scored two late goals to go into three quarter time just 9 points behind.

 Some infighting in the Collingwood huddle resulted in Carlton taking all the momentum into the last quarter.
 Ken Sheldon kicked the opening goal of the final quarter to get Carlton within four points and then Rod Ashman kicked one to put them in front.
 Collingwood laid down, scoring just two points in the quarter and goals from Mark Maclure and David McKay sealed the win for Carlton.

 The Norm Smith Medal was awarded to Carlton's Bruce Doull for being judged the best player afield.
 Collingwood captain Peter Moore famously threw away his runner-up medal after this game in a show of disgust.
-This was his fifth appearance in a Grand Final, all without success.
+This was his fourth appearance in a Grand Final, all without success.

 This defeat gave Collingwood their third successive Grand Final loss and their fourth in five years.
 It was the final grand final loss of the infamous "Colliwobbles."
 They next appeared in a Grand Final nine years later, winning the 1990 AFL Grand Final.
 The win was Carlton's 13th premiership, drawing them level with Collingwood for the most premierships in VFL history—a record that Collingwood had held outright since 1929.

 The grand final was the final one played with the old MCG scoreboard.
 It was given to Manuka Oval in 1982 after the MCG installed a new colour video scoreboard.
 The old scoreboard still resides at Manuka Oval today.

 It was one of the last (if not the last) times the players swapped guernseys after the grand final (although not all players did.)